 BONUS: Bring food.
 There are 14 picnic areas around the lawn at Kennedy Grove.

 Kennedy Grove Regional Recreation Area is located off San Pablo Dam Rd. on the northernmost edge of San Pablo Reservoir.
 Parking is available on site for $5.
-Dog-friendly ($2 per dog; guide/service dogs free).
+Dog-friendly ($2 per dog; guide/service dogs with a service animal certificate free).
 A map of the park is available near the entrance gate to the parking lot.

 NOTE: On Kennedy Grove’s official website it states that the Lower Sea Foam Trail is currently closed due to downed trees blocking the trail.
 At the time of our research just a few weeks ago, the trail was clear (and the portion of trail in question was not part of the hike we are recommending in this story).
 Following the route that’s close to the reservoir on Lower Sea Foam trail, no obstacles were encountered.
 If in doubt, after reaching the viewpoint, return the way you originally came.